tonarino/shadergarden/LISP.md

-# A Brief Introduction to shadergraph Lisp
+# A Brief Introduction to Shader Garden Lisp
 A `ShaderGraph` defines a directed graph of computation.
 The easiest way to create one for general use is through a small lispy configuration language.
 This language isn't Turing complete as it's meant for configuration - in this sense, the graph doesn't do any computation itself, it just *describes* how computation should be done.

 ## Getting Started